kaliop-uk/websummercamp2016/docs/exercises/7_adding_tests.md

 ## Task 1: run a phpunit test to check if the migration was executed correctly

     cd /var/www/summercamp/workshops/deploy_qa
-    docker exec -ti ezdeploy_cli su site
+    docker exec -ti ezdeployqa_cli su site
-        NB: this has to be done *from within the cli container* ./bin/phpunit src/WebSC/SampleBundle/Tests/PHPUnit/
+        # NB: this has to be done *from within the cli container*
+        ./bin/phpunit src/WebSC/SampleBundle/Tests/PHPUnit/

 Question: what has just happened?